stella

 What to know before you search

-Eligibility often depends on melanoma stage, BRAF mutation status, prior immunotherapy or targeted therapy, and whether the cancer has spread.
+Eligibility typically depends on melanoma stage, mutation status (especially BRAF), prior treatments, and whether the cancer has spread to the brain or other organs.

 What types of trials are currently open

-• Vaccine trialsTesting personalized cancer vaccines, often combined with immunotherapy.
+• Vaccine trialsTesting personalized vaccines made from each person's tumor, usually combined with immunotherapy.

 Recently added Melanoma trials